fmacedoo/Dotnet-Core-Todo-Api/README.md

 # Dotnet-Core-Todo-Api
-A simple todo list implemented using .Net Core.
-Included user authentication using JWT tokens and Redis cache.
+A simple todo list implemented using .Net Core including user authentication using JWT tokens, Redis cache and SQlite.